October 12, 2024 revive a struggling zinnia

 Frost and Heat Management:

-- In colder climates cover zinnias with frost cloths or bring containers indoors when temperatures dip below freezing.
+• If you’re somewhere colder then cover your zinnias with frost cloths or bring them indoors when it gets below freezing.

 Step 6: Feeding and Fertilizing